itsjohncs/johncs.com/source/posts/6-localstorage.rst

 So to summarize: whenever we access ``localStorage`` we're accessing a hash table and we're not going to block on the disk, unless we haven't finished the initial preload.

-As long as I keep the initial preload in mind, my idea is looking Not So Bad.
-But there's quite a few browsers out there…
+This is nice news and I like this, but there's quite a few browsers out there.
+Let's take a look at Chromium next (`follow along on Google Code <https://chromium.googlesource.com/chromium/src.git/+/master>`_).

-Let's take a look at Chromium next. ``WebStorageAreaImpl::setItem`` at ``src/content/renderer/dom_storage/webstoragearea_impl.cc`` is the top of the C++ implementation, but again it doesn't have anything interesting.
-We need to dig down to ``DOMStorageCachedArea::SetItem`` in ``src/content/renderer/dom_storage/dom_storage_cached_area.cc`` in order to see something cool.
-Here it is in all its glory.
+``WebStorageAreaImpl::setItem`` at ``src/content/renderer/dom_storage/webstoragearea_impl.cc`` is the top of the C++ implementation, but again it doesn't have anything interesting.
+We need to dig down to ``DOMStorageCachedArea::SetItem`` in ``src/content/renderer/dom_storage/dom_storage_cached_area.cc`` in order to see something cool (comments by me again):

 .. code-block:: cpp